 It didn’t even matter in the end.
 You had warning and you still couldn’t stop what happened.
 Cuicatl stepped up.
 That’s the only reason anything was salvaged.
 Yet Cuicatl probably would have even if you hadn’t done anything to convince her.
 In the end you couldn’t even save Gen from retreating back into her worst impulses and drifting away.
 Never did get the romance of your dreams.

 You’re not even sure you want it anymore.
 Not with her.
-You always thought her ability to cling to her innocence and keep her morals despite everything the world through at her was charming.
+You always thought her ability to cling to her innocence and keep her morals despite everything the world threw at her was charming.
 She was something solid to cling to in a world of shifting sands.
 Now?
 She needs to grow up a little.
 The same drive that led Cuicatl to risk her life to save Gen led her to make a deal with Acerola to keep her surrogate daughter.
 She can’t date someone because they’re violently protective of the people close to them and then explode on them when they violently protect the people close to them.
 You aren’t condoning what happened to the Gages, but you aren’t shedding any tears, either.

 Gen may never accept that no one, even herself, will ever rise to her standards for morality.
 Trying to meet them almost led to her death in all the ways that matter.
 It led her to be borderline abusive to her girlfriend.
 If that was you, well, you probably would have sat back and thought you deserved it as well.
 Maybe Cuicatl would have tried to help.
 She probably wouldn’t have.
 Girl doesn’t understand what healthy boundaries look like.